benwhalley/datafluency/docs/05-uncertainty.md

 ## $ mom_age   <dbl> 27, 25, 27, 25, 27, 18, 20, 23, 24, 19, 23, 24, 27, 26…
 ```

 As we did in the regression section, we can create a model.
-Here we predict mo
+Here we predict childrens' scores from mothers' IQ and schooling:

 ```r